siavava/portfolio/content/projects/web/kahoots-api.md

 question from when it is served, which keeps scoring authoritative on the backend rather than trusting a client-reported clock.

-**Game flow.** A session moves through a lobby while players join, then one question phase per question, then a results phase that reveals the answer and the updated standings.
+The game flow runs as a small state machine: a session moves through a lobby while players join, then one question phase per question, then a results phase that reveals the answer and the updated standings.
 The server holds the current phase and advances it, so every client reads the same state from one source.